moh-cazador/HEDA-HF-UPPAAL/README.md

   - Liveness: eventual responses
   - Probabilistic: bounded-time event probabilities
 - Results are reproducible with UPPAAL SMC's statistical settings.
 ## 📊 Data and Code Availability
 - All model files and queries are included in this repository.
 - Simulation traces and screenshots are provided under `results/`.
 - The repository is meant for reproducibility and research transparency.
   ## ⚠️ Disclaimer
 This repository includes verification models only.
 No real patient data is shared.
 The UPPAAL software must be used under its respective license.
-## ⚠️ Disclaimer

-This repository includes verification models only.
-No real patient data is shared.
-The UPPAAL software must be used under its respective license.